xpeer-meded/xpeer-carlos-corbacho/README.md

 ### Code

 * Database is automatically created based in the entities
-* Database is initially populated in class CoursesLoadDatabase
+* Database is initially populated in class CoursesLoadDatabase (you should add here the data you want for the entities you create)